jedevc/fyp-report/report.md

 ```

 Introducing NOPs, as detailed above, is a slight oversimplification, notably
-when the NOP makes references to other blocks, chunks or externs.
+when the NOP makes references to other blocks and chunks.
 To handle
 these cases, when initialising the collection of NOPs, we traverse each NOP,
 exploring its connection to other blocks, as well as its variable references.
 Then, when we introduce a NOP into the block-chunk graph, we also have to
-include all the blocks, chunks and externs that it references.
+include all the blocks and chunks that it references.

 ### Templates